iiacoban42/snake-game/doc/final.md

 ### The player should be able to view their current position on the highscore ladder
 This is currently only partially possible.
 If the user is in the top 5, then he/she will be able to see his/her current position.

+## Testing
+We ran into issues with testing some of the gui issues with our program so that is why some of the branches appear to have missing testing.
+For example within states the LibGdx library is called to get the user inputs.
+This is something we obviously can't easily simulate so we opted to not include that within our testing.
+Besides having difficulties with the GUI, testing went fine as we included both good weather and bad weathers tests to check for the base functionality of our methods.
+We also under your advisement included some integration tests to check whether the components of the game function correctly together.